-Ipsos Acquires Xperiti To Strengthen its B2B Research Capabilities
+Ipsos Acquires Xperiti to Strengthen its B2B Research Capabilities

 ABOUT XPERITI

-Xperiti was founded in 2019 and previously raised capital from renown venture capital investors including Dan Aks from IBI Tech Fund and Rafi Gidron.
+Xperiti was founded in 2019 and previously raised capital from renowned venture capital investors, including Dan Aks from IBI Tech Fund and Rafi Gidron.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!